 2000 CE to Present

-These crises are characterised by significant climate change, volcanic eruptions, tsunamis, droughts/floods, epidemic disease, socio-economic instability, mass migration, and high mortality.
+These crises are characterized by significant climate change, volcanic eruptions, tsunamis, droughts/floods, epidemic disease, socio-economic instability, mass migration, and high mortality.

 The ‘Appraising Risk, Past and Present’ Partnership aims, for the first time, to